-They offer 3 good techniques for consideration, but interestingly enough, none consider the most important thing that every leader should be asking: What is at the heart of the matter?
+They offer 3 good techniques for consideration, but interestingly enough, none consider the most important thing that every leader should be asking: what is at the heart of the matter?
 What is the purpose of the meeting or gathering?
-Why should this meeting even happen?

 We invite you to consider a different kind of leadership: one that “designs” for engagement, and thinks about all the steps to aligned, committed action.

 In our book, The Art of Convening we offer 9 Steps to authentic engagement in meetings, gatherings and even conversations.
 Here are some key questions that could move your meetings from resignation to total commitment.

 Start with Purpose: what’s at the heart of the matter for the meeting? for you as a leader?

 What is your intent as the convener of the meeting?